IEEE-RAS-PESU/escape-from-hawkins/README.md

 Each statement directory's README.md will indicate which files should be shared with the participants.

-**NO FILE TITLED `main.py` ARE TO BE SHARED WITH THE PARTICIPANTS.
+**NO FILE TITLED `main.py` IS TO BE SHARED WITH THE PARTICIPANTS.
 THEY ARE THE EXPECTED ANSWERS TO THE PROBLEM STATEMENTS AND HAVE BEEN COMMITTED FOR EVALUATION PURPOSES**